moby/moby/docs/reference/commandline/daemon.md

 `/sys/fs/cgroup/memory/foobar`, whereas using `--cgroup-parent=foobar`
 creates the cgroup in `/sys/fs/cgroup/memory/daemoncgroup/foobar`

+The systemd cgroup driver has different rules for `--cgroup-parent`.
+Systemd represents hierarchy by slice and the name of the slice encodes the location in the tree.
+So `--cgroup-parent` for systemd cgroups should be a slice name.
+A name can consist of a dash-separated series of names, which describes the path to the slice from the root slice.
+For example, `--cgroup-parent=user-a-b.slice` means the memory cgroup for the container is created in `/sys/fs/cgroup/memory/user.slice/user-a.slice/user-a-b.slice/docker-<id>.scope`.

 This setting can also be set per container, using the `--cgroup-parent` option on `docker create` and `docker run`, and takes precedence over the `--cgroup-parent` option on the daemon.